 Creating Release Bundles

 JFrog Distribution enables creating and distributing Release Bundles from the Artifactory service.
 Each Release Bundle may only contain artifacts from a single Artifactory service.

-To create a release bundle, Distribution runs queries against the JPD in order to retrieve the required artefact references and their properties.
-Fetching the artifacts are performed according to the security privileges of the user who made the request.
+To create a release bundle, Distribution runs queries against the JPD in order to retrieve the required artifact references and their properties.
+Fetching the artifacts is performed according to the security privileges of the user who made the request.

 To prevent tampering with the Release Bundle, it is signed by JFrog Distribution using a GPG key.
 The same GPG key is then used by the Artifactory Edge to validate the Release Bundle before it is accepted.

 A Release Bundle version can include up to 3,000 artifacts.
 This number is not limited in the product, but exceeding it is highly unrecommended.

 Release Bundles can be created using the REST API or through the JFrog UI.
 In either case, you define the artifacts to be included in the Release Bundle through a set of queries you can define.

 In the final stages of creating a Release Bundle in the JFrog UI, you can option to save the Release Bundle in the following modes: